MrQR-me/docs/FormBuilder/Data_Inputs.md

 ### Multiple Check Boxes
 {: .text-purple-000 }

-By Selecting the <button class="button button2">ADD VALUE                .</button> multiple times creates a multiple choice option Check box answers.
+By Selecting the <button class="button button2">ADD VALUE</button> multiple times creates a multiple choice option Check box answers.
 This is useful if you want the user submitting the form to select a particular statment.

 ![MrQR Inputs](/assets/images/Forms/MrQR_Text_Multiple_Option.png "Mutltiple Check Box")